MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Experimental Design and Evaluation

-Each configuration (A2, A8, A7) is trained with four seeds (200, 300, 400, 500).
-Training runs for 200 episodes (72{,}000 environment steps).
-Evaluation episodes occur every two training episodes, with deterministic policies (no exploration noise) to measure true policy quality.
-Hyperparameters follow standard MADDPG practice, and all simulation parameters (network topology, demand, and CityFlow settings) remain fixed.

-Reproducibility is enforced by seeding PyTorch, NumPy, Python RNG, and CuDNN.
-In A7, LLM-generated reward code is processed through a deterministic validation and post-processing pipeline, ensuring that identical seeds lead to identical code acceptance decisions.
+We run each configuration with seeds 200, 300, 400, and 500.
+Training consists of 200 episodes (72k steps).
+Every second episode we run a deterministic evaluation.
+Random seeds control PyTorch, NumPy, Python RNG, and CuDNN.
+In A7, LLM template acceptance is deterministic given the seed.

-Statistical analyses operate on seed-level aggregates.
-For each configuration and seed, we compute mean return over episodes 180--199 as the summary of final performance.
-Pairwise comparisons use the Mann–Whitney U test ($\alpha = 0.05$, Bonferroni corrected).
-Effect sizes use Cohen’s $d$, and uncertainty is expressed via 95\% bootstrap confidence intervals computed from 10{,}000 resamples.
-We avoid pooling episodes across seeds to preserve independence and capture between-seed variance.
+For each configuration and seed, we summarize final performance by the mean return over episodes 180--199.
+Pairwise comparisons use Mann–Whitney U tests with Bonferroni correction; effect sizes use Cohen’s $d$, and uncertainties use 95\% bootstrap confidence intervals over seeds.